MIN READ 4 Minutes

 The Results: Luxury Success with Channel Factory

-Channel Factory has worked with premium brands from beauty to autos to fashion.
-We have leveraged our premium targeting solution to find top creators and videos on YouTube which tastemakers, trendsetters and high net worth individuals are watching.
+Channel Factory has worked with many premium and luxury brands from beauty to autos to fashion.
+We have leveraged our premium content targeting solution to find top creators and videos on YouTube which tastemakers, trendsetters and high net worth individuals are watching and engaging with.

-Through constant optimization of these targeting strategies, we have been able to increase quality scale over time while delivering against the right content for the brand and beating Google click through, view through and video completion benchmarks.
+Through constant optimization of these targeting strategies, we have been able to increase quality scale over time while delivering against the right content for the luxury brand and beating Google click through rates, view through rates, and video completion benchmarks.

-YouTube is the ideal destination for premium content experiences.
+YouTube is the ideal destination for premium content and luxury brand experiences.
 If luxury brands team up with the right partner, they can reduce media waste against the wrong content, and deliver on their KPIs (such as view-through rate and click-through rate) against their audiences.